pyvisa/pyvisa-py/docs/source/compliance.rst

 * Shared locks and nested locks are not supported.
 * Asynchronous read/write operations are not supported.
+* Direct file I/O operations are not supported, but pyVISA provides alternative methods for reading and writing data.
 * Secured/Encrypted (SSL/TLS) and Authenticated connections are not supported.
 * Asynchronous termination (``terminate()``) is only supported for HiSLIP.
+* Event handling is only supported for HiSLIP and VXI-11, and only for service requests.
+  The other resources do not support events.
+* viSetBuf-style buffer configuration is not supported.
+* flush() is implemented only for ASRL and TCPIP SOCKET.
 * LXI service discovery is not supported.

 ``VXI-11 device_docmd()``